kent-map/kent/16c/16c-spanish-armada.md

 The English attacked the Armada near Gravelines on the 8th of August, driving the Spanish galleons further up the coast and away from Kent, leaving the Spanish unable to rendezvous off Cape Margate.
 Instead, the town of Margate saw an influx of English sailors, who having contracted typhus after the battle of Gravelines, were left to die of disease and starvation.[^ref13] An ignoble and pitiful end for these brave fighters.
 The armies in Kent and Tilbury were gradually disbanded and Elizabeth I did not have to lie down among the blood and the dust of her people.
 <br><br>
 This article was researched by Arnav, Charlie, Conrad, Hannah, Lewis, Max, Niamh and Polina whilst undertaking volunteering on the Kent Maps as part of their Duke of Edinburgh Award.
 It was collated and written up by Eloise Lewis and Michelle Crowther.
+It was published: 8 December 2021.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/45/Loutherbourg-Spanish_Armada.jpg" label="Spanish Armada, 8th August 1588" attribution="Philip James de Loutherbourg, Public domain, via Wikimedia Commons">
 <param ve-map center="Q618045" zoom="10">